 A wide range of X ray diffraction techniques is available within the Department of Materials for the investigation of polycrystalline materials, single crystal and thin films.
 Samples may be examined in either bulk or powdered form.

-The facility is currently equipped with 2 PANalytical MRDs, 2 PANalytical MPDs and a Bruker D2 desk-top instrument for rapid data collection.
+The facility is currently equipped with 7 diffractometers - 2 PANalytical Empyrean instruments, 2 PANalytical MRDs, 1 PANalytical MPD and 2 Bruker D2 desk-top instruments for rapid data collection.

 Since an X-ray diffraction pattern is determined by the atomic arrangement within a specimen, any material will produce a diffraction pattern that is characteristic of its constituent compounds or phases.
 Identification is aided by search and match software which compares experimental data with standard patterns from the ICDD reference database.